Rules & Information Regarding Canadian Thoroughbred and

 The Pick 3, Pick 4 and Pick 5 bets are betting transactions in which a purchaser of a ticket undertakes to select the official winners of each of three, four or five successive races specified for the Pick 3, Pick 4, or Pick 5 respectively.

-Winning tickets for the Pick 3, Pick 4 & Pick 5 are determined in the following sequence: A) winners of all legs, B) most winners, C) most second place finishers, or D) sequentially thereafter.
+Winning tickets for the Pick 3, Pick 4 & Pick 5 are determined in the following sequence: A) winners of all legs, B) most winners, then refund.

 Winning tickets for the Japan Pick 5 are paid out to ticket holders selecting the winners of all legs.
 If there are no winners, 75% of the net pool is carried over to the next card and 25% of the net pool is paid out to the ticket with the most number of winning legs.